When it comes to mobile triggers or cable releases photographers often have multiple responses:

 However, if you’re considering a mobile trigger for your camera, but haven’t purchased one yet, then please continue reading.

 Triggertrap started as a Kickstarter project, and really set the bar high for its standards and features.
-The Triggertrap software is open source and can be found on Github.
+The Triggertrap software is .
 The quality of the physical cables is top notch, very durable, and they’re also attractive.

 The mobile kits are available for Nikon, Canon, Fuji, Sony, Olympus, Samsung, Panasonic, Pentax, Sigma, Leica, Lytro, Hasselblad, Contax, Konica Minolta and Kodak.